venBio

 Venture Round in 2015

-Outlook Therapeutics, Inc. is a late clinical-stage biopharmaceutical company based in Cranbury, New Jersey, specializing in the development and commercialization of monoclonal antibodies for ophthalmic conditions.
-The company's primary product candidate, ONS-5010, is a proprietary formulation of bevacizumab currently undergoing Phase-III clinical trials aimed at treating wet age-related macular degeneration, diabetic macular edema, and branch retinal vein occlusion, among other retinal diseases.
-Outlook Therapeutics has established collaboration and license agreements with several partners, including IPCA Laboratories Limited and Laboratorios Liomont, among others.
-Originally incorporated in 2010 as Oncobiologics, the company rebranded to its current name in November 2018 to better reflect its focus on ophthalmic therapeutics.
+Outlook Therapeutics, Inc. is a late clinical-stage biopharmaceutical company dedicated to the development and commercialization of monoclonal antibodies for ophthalmic conditions.
+The company's primary focus is on its lead product candidate, ONS-5010, a proprietary ophthalmic formulation of bevacizumab, currently undergoing Phase-III clinical trials aimed at treating wet age-related macular degeneration and other retinal diseases.
+Outlook Therapeutics has established collaboration and licensing agreements with several international partners, including IPCA Laboratories Limited and Laboratorios Liomont, S.A. de C.V.
+Originally incorporated as Oncobiologics, Inc. in 2010, the company rebranded to Outlook Therapeutics, Inc. in November 2018 and is headquartered in Cranbury, New Jersey.

 Precision BioSciences